Hosmed Medical Aid

 Specific aspects of medical aids are important to consider e.g. cover for chronic conditions and details about hospitalization.
 Before making a decision on what medical scheme to go for, professional health advice coupled with some financial advice is important.
 Here we will take a look at one of the medical cover schemes.
 Hosmed Medical Aid.

-Hosmed (Hosmedical) Medical Scheme was created in the year 1988 as a non-profit organisation.
-The scheme was registered under no. 313 by the registrar of Medical Schemes and governed by the rules and medical schemes of the same act.
+Hosmed (Hosmedical) Medical Scheme started in 1988 as a non-profit organisation.
+The scheme is no. 313 with the registrar of Medical Schemes and governed by the rules and medical schemes of the same act.
 The scheme was started by local and provincial government employees who needed cover for their medical needs.

 Today Hosmed Medical Aid is open and it covers medical needs for both the civil service people and people from the private sector.
 The membership currently totals more than 34,000 individuals with a trend showing more and more people coming on board from the private sector.